fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 **Note that if you copy a project from one place to another, you might have to delete the <i>node\_modules</i> directory and install the dependencies again with the command _npm install_ before you can start the application.**
-Generally, it's not recommeneded that you copy a project's whole contents and/or add the <i>node\_modules</i> directory to the version control system.
+Generally, it's not recommended that you copy a project's whole contents and/or add the <i>node\_modules</i> directory to the version control system.

 Let's change the <i>App</i> component like so: